-Libraries in Ashbourne, Athboy, Duleek, Dunboyne, Dunshaughlin, Kells, Navan, Nobber, Slane and Trim are now open for browsing.
-Please note that our opening hours have increased and are simliar to pre-Covid arrangements with some local changes.
+All of our libraries are now open for browsing.
+The opening hours have increased and are simliar to pre-Covid arrangements with some local changes.
 Please check your library's hours before visiting.
 Our buildings are subject to restricted capacity in line with social distancing guidelines.
 On foot of public health advice visitors to our buildings are requested to wear face coverings.
 Study space is unavailable as yet.

 The Motor Tax Counter (in Buvinda House) is open from 9am to 1pm, Monday to Friday.

 Motor Tax renewals can be done online at www.motortax.ie - your online PIN is the last 6 digits of the serial number your Vehicle Registration Certificate (VRC).
 If the vehicle is being taxed in the state for the very first time, your PIN is the last 6 digits of your vehicle’s chassis number (VIN) as printed on your RF100 form when taxing a brand new or imported vehicle.

 Alternatively, you may post your completed application form and supporting documentation, if required, to Meath Motor Tax, Meath County Council, Buvinda House, Dublin Road, Navan, Co.
 Meath, C15 Y291 (please note that it is not advisable to send cash in the post: payment by debit / credit card, cheque, postal order or bank draft is preferable).